 - Extract (unzip) the firmware file.
 Download at https://www.sammobile.com/firmwares/SM-J600GT/.
 If it does not work try to download it from updato.com with unlimited speed and no need registered.

 - Connected USB Cable to PC

 - Reboot Phone in Download Mode ( Turn Power off the phone, Press and hold Volume Down + Volume Up keys together then while pressing these keys connecting the phone to PC with USB Cable Data, release all keys when Download Mode appears.
 Press Volume Up to continue )

 - Wait until you get a blue sign in Odin

 - Add the firmware files AP, BL, CP and CSC.
-If the firmware comes with single file, insert it on the AP only.

 - In Option make sure to ticked F.Reset Time and Auto-Reboot only

 - Click the start button, sit back and wait few minutes

 If you got Boot Loop after update samsung firmware read this How to Fix Boot Loop After Update Samsung Android Firmwares

 - Make sure to backup your data, It will erase all the data.